 Each team is required to have a uniform consisting of matching shirts and shorts.
 For the libero of the team, a different color shirt must be worn.
 For fully able players, knee pads and volleyball shoes are allowed.

-This game is played to the best three out of five sets.
+A sitting volleyball game is played to the best three out of five sets.
 The first four sets must be played to 25 points, while the fifth set is played to 15 points.
-In any given set, a team must win by a 2 point margin of victory.
-The winner is declared as the first team to win 3 sets.

 Each team in sitting volleyball is allowed to have a defensive specialist called the libero.
 This player is responsible for making sure that no balls drop in any part of the court.
 They are required to stay in the defensive end of the court and may not move to the front row.
 They are also not allowed to make any attacking hits.
 They are differentiated by wearing a different color jersey from the rest of the team.

 Who is eligible to play sitting volleyball?

 Sitting volleyball can be played by players with or without physical disabilities.
 Players without any disability cannot use any part of their body below the pelvis during play.
 For those players with physical disabilities, there are two degrees of disabilities that are classified in the game: minimum disability and disabled.
 Minimum disability (MD) means that the players have an impairment that prevents them from being able to play standing volleyball.
 Disabled (D) means those with a more severe impairment that impacts their playing abilities.

 What are the rules for serving in sitting volleyball?